All Products

 If you specify UDP as the protocol when you add a listener to Global Accelerator, you can verify the acceleration performance of Global Accelerator by using UDPing.
 For more information, see Verify the acceleration performance of a UDP listener.

-2. Run the following command to test the network latency:
+2. Run the following command to check the latency.

 • time_connect: The period of time that is required to establish a TCP connection.
 Unit: seconds.